Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Methodology

+The critical melt fraction $\phi_{\text{crit}}$ is here set to 0.3 \citep{costa2009model, Bower_2019, SCOTT2006177, Kervazo2021}, below which the mantle's mechanical properties substantially change from liquid to solid; corresponding to the onset of efficient solid-phase tidal heating \citep{farhat2025tides, Hay_2019}.
+Tidal heating is included through the internal heating term $H$ [\si{W.kg^{-1}.m^{-3}.}] in Equation 1 of the SPIDER methods paper: \citet{Bower_2018}.

-Atmospheric structure and evolution are simulated using the \texttt{AGNI} radiative-convective model (\cite{Nicholls2025}). \texttt{AGNI} models energy transport in these atmospheres also using a mixing-length theory parameterization of convection \citep{Robinson_2014} and correlated-k radiative transfer \citep{https://doi.org/10.1029/90JD01945, gmd-16-5601-2023}.
+Atmospheric structure and evolution are simulated using the \texttt{AGNI} radiative-convective model \citep{Nicholls2025}. \texttt{AGNI} models energy transport in these atmospheres using a mixing-length parameterization of convection \citep{Robinson_2014} and correlated-k radiative transfer, including Rayleigh scattering \citep{https://doi.org/10.1029/90JD01945, gmd-16-5601-2023}.
 The numerical method in AGNI determines the atmospheric temperature structure (and energy fluxes) in an energy-conserving manner, allowing for the formation of deep radiative layers, and yielding a realistic solution for planetary thermal evolution \citep{Nicholls_2025_MNRAS}.
+In this study, clouds and condensation are disabled and no time-dependent photochemistry is modeled; atmospheric composition is isochemical, and determined by thermochemical-solubility equilibrium speciation due to surface in/outgassing at each simulation timestep \citep{Nicholls_2024_JGRP, Nicholls_2025_MNRAS}.

 In order to trace the coupled feedback between mantle solidification and atmospheric blanketing in the presence of tidal heating, the rheological front is tracked over time.
+The rheological front denotes the depth in the mantle at which material transitions from predominantly liquid-like to predominantly solid-like behavior, corresponding to a critical melt fraction at which the mantle’s mechanical and flow properties change regime.
 Atmospheric blanketing is related to the atmospheric composition, quantified here by the volume mixing ratio (VMR) of each volatile species, and is compared between cases through the net atmospheric energy flux.